data-lessons/library-data-intro-DEPRECATED/lesson-materials/LibCarp-lesson-one.md

 Other useful special characters are **SLIDE**:

-- `*` matches when the proceeding character appears any number of times including zero
+- `*` matches when the preceding character appears any number of times including zero
-- `+` matches when the proceeding character appears any number of times excluding zero
+- `+` matches when the preceding character appears any number of times excluding zero
-- `?` matches when the proceeding character appears one or zero times
+- `?` matches when the preceding character appears one or zero times
-- `{VALUE}` matches the proceeding character the number of times define by VALUE; ranges can be specified with the syntax `{VALUE,VALUE}`
+- `{VALUE}` matches the preceding character the number of times define by VALUE; ranges can be specified with the syntax `{VALUE,VALUE}`
 - `|` means or.

 {Questions}: So, what are these going to match?